Pat Maginnis

 Patricia Theresa "Pat" Maginnis (June 9, 1928 – August 30, 2021) was considered the first abortion rights activist in American history.
 She was one part of the "Army of Three", the grass-roots collective that would eventually become NARAL Pro-Choice America and that founded the Society for Humane Abortion.
 She was also a political cartoonist, painter, and peace activist.
 In 2018, she was chosen by the National Women's History Alliance as one of its honorees for Women's History Month in the United States.

 Life

 Maginnis was born on June 9, 1928, in Ithaca, New York, to a staunchly Catholic family.
+She grew up in Oklahoma, where her father was a veterinarian.
+Her mother suffered from chronic pain from numerous pregnancies.

+She joined the Women's Army Corps and was trained as a surgical technologist.
 During her brief service in the United States Army, Maginnis was deployed to Panama, as punishment for fraternizing with a Black soldier.
 She described her time in Panama and the horrible treatment of pregnant women in the army hospital as her inspiration to advocate for women's reproductive freedoms during her life.
 She began her activism when she returned to the United States, settling in the San Francisco Bay Area in 1959.
 She attended San Jose State University.

 Maginnis died on August 30, 2021, in Oakland, California.